frontendpatterns/frontendpatterns.dev/src/content/patterns/a-b-testing.md

 ---
 # A/B Testing

-Run controlled experiments to compare different implementations and measure impact.

 ## Problem

 Without this pattern, the premise that running controlled experiments to compare different implementations and measure impact falls apart, and small changes trigger cascading regressions.